-ImmensityThe sandstone monoliths in Park Avenue are even more striking in warm, evening light.
+ImmensityThe sandstone monoliths at Park Avenue and Courthouse Towers are even more striking in warm, evening light.
 (Arches National Park - Moab, Utah) The Colorado Plateau (or Colorado Plateaus Province, as the National Park Service refers to it) encompasses 240,000 square miles and is home to 30 National Parks and National Monuments - not to mention many National Forests and wilderness areas.

 Five of the region's nine National Parks are located in Utah: the so-called Mighty 5.

 Not to take anything away from Bryce, a park I love, but Moab really did hit the scenery jackpot.
 As if being home to two of the Mighty 5 (Arches and Canyonlands) isn't enough, many additional square miles of spectacular landscapes can be found outside their borders and not far from town.

 I just spent a week in Moab photographing the area.
 This was my third time there; I can assure you it never gets old, and that I will return again.

 Each of my visits has taken place in late winter/early spring.
 This is advantageous in terms of staying ahead of the crowds (many locals will tell you the Mighty 5 advertising campaign launched in 2012 has perhaps worked a little too well), and also because I find the conditions to be generally more interesting during those months.
 The mountains are snow covered, it's usually not too cold and definitely not yet scorching hot, and the chances I might run into some type of weather are higher.